Achieving tail-spend value

 - support for change in internal behaviours, mindset and policies, and governance of cost management.

 As CPOs face greater pressure to achieve more value from third-party spend, there is a need to look beyond the traditional high-spend categories and influence all spend areas including the tail.
 A structured analytics driven approach will unlock significantly greater value from the tail spend, offering optimum return on investment for the effort involved.

 Masterclass in action

-Efficio supported a large global technology group to achieve over $8 million annualized benefits from over 6,000 tail-spend suppliers representing a total spend of $250 million.
+Efficio supported a large global technology group to achieve over $8 million annualised benefits from over 6,000 tail-spend suppliers representing a total spend of $250 million.

-The first phase of the program was to identify tail-spend suppliers across the UK and Europe before a global rollout.
+The first phase of the programme was to identify tail-spend suppliers across the UK and Europe before a global rollout.
 Spend visibility within the tail spend was achieved using a structured approach.
 This was followed by treatment strategies for each tail-spend segment.
-The senior executive team ensured key decisions were made in a timely manner throughout the program.
+The senior executive team ensured key decisions were made in a timely manner throughout the programme.